18 Penn State frat brothers charged after ignoring dying pledge for 12 hours

 "I've said this before: This didn't have to happen," Piazza's father, Jim Piazza, said at a news conference after the charges were announced.
 "This is the result of a feeling of entitlement, flagrant disobedience of the law and disregard for moral values that was then exacerbated by egregious acts of self-preservation.
 Again, this did not have to happen."

 The State College-based school shut down the Beta chapter permanently following the Feb.
 2 pledge event that led to Piazza's death.
-Police said he fell around 11 p.m., but first responders were not called until almost 12 hours later.
+Police said he fell head first down 15 basement steps at around 11 p.m., but first responders were not called until almost 12 hours later.

 Four brothers allegedly carried him upstairs after the fall and placed him on a couch that night, but no one called 911 until the next morning.
 Piazza died at the hospital.